seisman/SACTools/README.md

   - sac_head_offset: find offset of a SAC head field

 - sac2col: Convert a SAC file to a one/two column table
+- sacch: Change the values of selected head fields